date-js/clever-date/README.md

 A javascript module to show an intelligent date refreshing at regular intervals.
 Light and zero dependency.

+## Languages supported
+Languages defined bellow are fully supported but you can add your own rules with other languages.
+- English
+- Français

+You can also contribute and suggest translations with a pull request.

 ## Example

 Add an attribute to your date with the corresponding timestamp.